rd2/tbd/_site/pages/basics.md

 ### TBD menu options

-Whether TBD is accessed from the _OpenStudio Application_ Measures' tab or through a [CLI](https://nrel.github.io/OpenStudio-user-documentation/reference/command_line_interface/ "OpenStudio CLI") _workflow_, users have access to the same __8__ menu options ("Inputs", shown here with their default values):
+Whether TBD is accessed from the _OpenStudio Application_ Measures' tab or through a [CLI](https://nrel.github.io/OpenStudio-user-documentation/reference/command_line_interface/ "OpenStudio CLI") _workflow_, users have access to the same __14__ menu options ("Inputs", shown here with their default values):

 ![TBD Menu Options](../assets/images/TBD-inputs.png "TBD Menu Options")

-"JSON" input/output files, "UA'" reports and "KIVA" inputs are described in detail in the [Customization](./custom.html "TBD customization"), [UA'](./ua.html "UA' assessments") and [KIVA](./kiva.html "KIVA support") sections, respectively.
+"JSON" input/output files, "Uprating" features, "UA'" reports and "KIVA" inputs are described in detail in the [Customization](./custom.html "TBD customization"), [Uprating](./ut.html "Uprating"), [UA'](./ua.html "UA' assessments") and [KIVA](./kiva.html "KIVA support") sections, respectively.

 The __Default thermal bridge set__ pull-down menu of prepackaged, compact _psi_ sets is key for newcomers, especially in the early design stages.
 Users simply need to switch between default sets (and rerun the measure) to get a sense of the degree of thermal _derating_ that would take place in their building, and how this affects energy simulation results.
 It's easy, yet coarse as the entire building is treated uniformly (check the [Customization](./custom.html "TBD customization") section on handling multiple _psi_ sets).
 Each default set holds a minimal shortlist of common thermal bridge _shorthands_ for each edge TBD identifies:
 ```